 Story: I once had someone ask if I could make them a business card.
 They asked for something professional, whimsical, and similar to the business card I already had.
 But what she really wanted was for me to make a custom painting and stick the photograph of the work on a business card which would also be the logo to her business.
 So, this simple business card project became a lot larger than I could comfortably handle.
 I had agreed to a business card but I had not agreed to making paintings or licensing my designs for logo usage.
 A few weeks later, after I had procrastinated and avoided this project as much as possible, I decided to email my commissioner to say that this project was out of my scope of capabilities.
 I tried to ease this news by passing on an email address for a graphic and logo designer who would gladly take the project from me.
-My commissioner did not take this well and decided to try to guilt trip me into completing the project by offering more time, and money up front.
-Saying no also caused them to explain that they had connections to the art and graphics world and that with out their commission I would essentially not break into my career as a professional…and this was coming from a therapist!
+My commissioner did not take this well and decided to try to guilt-trip me into completing the project by offering more time, and money upfront.
+Saying no also caused them to explain that they had connections to the art and graphics world and that without their commission I would essentially not break into my career as a professional.

-I’ve had another recent project where the scope of the project greatly exceeded the limits of what I could offer to do and make….and this commissioner wanted everything for free!
+Story: I’ve had a project where the scope of the project greatly exceeded the limits of what I could offer to do and make….and this commissioner wanted everything for free!
 After many negotiations and possibilities for small licensing fees to use the image in a fair manner, this project headed south fast!
-My commissioner though they were doing me a favor by offering PIE (or Payment In Exposure).
-I was willing to offer use of my image for free to a certain extent, but my commissioner did not agree with the limitations I had set.
+My commissioner thought they were doing me a favor by offering PIE (or Payment In Exposure).
+I was willing to offer the use of my image for free to a certain extent, but my commissioner did not agree with the limitations I had set.
 This project quickly ended.

 When a project heads south fast, having a contract with a kill Fee can save your bum!
 Kill fees are often stated in contracts to provide you (the artist) with compensation for the time and money spent on a project when you or the commissioner decide to end the project.
 For artists who rely on projects and commissions for income, this is a must.
 Usually, the kill fee is a percentage of the actual cost of the project initially agreed upon before the start of the project.
 It can be as little as 30-50% or be the entire cost of the project.
 Be upfront with your contract and kill fee before you and your commissioner sign a contract and start a project.

-Every artist will experience a a project similar to one of the ones I mentioned above at some point in their career.
+Every artist will experience a project similar to one of the ones I mentioned above at some point in their career.
 While they may not be completely avoidable, know what your boundaries are ahead of time, pre-write basic contracts and project terms, and practice saying no. I read somewhere that you should practice saying no at least once per day.
-It can be simple as saying no to a small request, deciding to not check your email for a day to take some personal time, or passing along a commission to someone else who would better align to the project.
+It can be simple as saying no to a small request, deciding to not check your email for a day to take some personal time, or passing along a commission to someone else who would better align with the project.
 Saying no is not always negative.
 Saying to no to one option means you are saying yes to another opportunity.
-Focus on what you are gaining by saying no to certain projects, focuses and decisions.
+Focus on what you are gaining by saying no to certain projects, focuses, and decisions.